abcubed3/go-slot-scheduler/readme.md

 # Permission will be denied because it is an internal service.
 If you want to test use `--allow-unauthenticated` in cloud run deploy command
 curl -d '@data.json' $ENDPOINT/add_capacity -H "Content-Type:application/json"
 ```
+# TODO: you should be able to use this by getting an identity token from the cloud run service

 ### Set up schedule with Cloud Scheduler
 ``` bash